 - The WCS Standings page isn’t the most comprehensive source of information, but it’s a good place to start.
 This page, located on Blizzard’s own battle.net, gives a listing of the players with the most WCS Points in the world, which are gained from winning high profile tournaments.
 There are also short bios of each player, and a listing of what tournaments the player placed in recently.
 This is the place to learn who the best players are right now.
 An explanation of where his or her WCS points came from is also given.

 - Listening to professional commentators is the best way to learn about the game (two glaring omissions from that list are TotalBiscuit and Day9).
 They’ve spent hundreds or thousands of hours watching the top level players compete against one another, and they often fill the occasional gaps of inaction with relevant information that they’ve witnessed firsthand about a player’s playstyle or preferences.
-Casters know very specific analysis about a particular player, such as:
+Casters know very specific analyses about a particular player, such as:

 - A player’s success rate against a particular faction, or on a particular map.